autonomousvision/carla_garage/README.md

 ## Acknowledgements
-Opensource code like this is build on the shoulders on the shoulders of many other opensource repositories.
+Open source code like this is build on the shoulders of many other open source repositories.
 In particularly we would like to thank the following repositories for their contributions:
 * [simple_bev](https://github.com/aharley/simple_bev)
 * [transfuser](https://github.com/autonomousvision/transfuser)